Quantum Mpemba Effect Induced by Non-Markovian Exceptional Points: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the National Natural Science Foundation of China (Grants No. 12375015, No. 12275109 and No. 12247101), the Fundamental Research Funds for the Central Universities (Grant No. lzujbky-2024-jdzx06), and the Natural Science Foundation of Gansu Province (Grants No. 22JR5RA389 and No. 25JRRA799).
+This work is supported by the National Natural Science Foundation of China (Grants No. 12375015 and No. 12247101), the Fundamental Research Funds for the Central Universities (Grant No. lzujbky-2024-jdzx06), and the Natural Science Foundation of Gansu Province (Grants No. 22JR5RA389 and No. 25JRRA799) and the ``111 Center" under Grant No. B20063.